1950 Miami Hurricanes football team

 The 1950 Miami Hurricanes football team represented the University of Miami as an independent during the 1950 college football season.
 Led by third-year head coach Andy Gustafson, the Hurricanes played their home games at Burdine Stadium in Miami, Florida.
 The Hurricanes participated in the Orange Bowl, in a post-season matchup against Clemson, where they lost, 15–14.
+The team ranked fifth in major college football in total defense, allowing an average of only 196.8 yards per game.